hackclub/winter/LuizWeitz.md

 Fifth part
 - Let's connect a DNS domain to our server

+OBS : I will be creating a tutorial so more members can do it at home

 ## Budget

 | Product         | Supplier/Link                         | Cost   |